 Industrial conveyors have many different designs and uses.
 Common types are belt, roller, motorized roller and overhead conveyors.
 We categorize them as floor style (mounted on the floor) or overhead.
 Use them to move products, create buffers and deliver products in sequence for a production line.

 Manufacturing engineers include conveyors in their production facilities for many reasons:

 - Moving products from point A to B (to avoid wasted time walking, or to reduce movements of forklifts, etc)

-- To simultaneously move a product while operators are working on it (or adding to it).
+- To move a product while operators are working on it (or adding to it).
 Like a final assembly conveyor at an auto plant

 The material below has a short summary of each one of the more common conveyor types that are available.

-Sometimes called “Conveyor belt” by our customers (which is actually just the belting material), a belt conveyor is one of the simplest conveyor types.
+Sometime our customers call these “Conveyor belts”.
+This is actually the belting material.
+A belt system is one of the simplest conveyor types.
 It moves parts from one end to the other.
 Speed can be variable with a variable speed drive.
-Belt conveyors can’t be used as a working surface, they can’t be used to present parts to a robot, and they can’t buffer or sequence parts.
+Don’t use belt systems as a working surface.
+They also can’t be used to present parts to a robot, or buffer or sequence parts.
 But their simplicity makes them one of the most common conveyor types available.